lc5415/EAChallenge/README.md

 Game compiles in Mac OSX Catalina 10.15 with Apple clang version 11.0.0 (clang-1100.0.33.17).
 Check your version with (`cc -v`).
 To compile in your local machine (Mac OSX) run `make -f makefile2.sdl` as `makefile.sdl` will probably not work.
 Requires SDL2 installed too

 ### Windows (Visual studio)
-Code also compiles in Visual Studio.
-Follow instructions below to run with `nmake`.
+Code also compiles in Visual Studio 2019 following the instructions below (to run with `nmake`).

 DICE Invaders Assignment
 ========================